-I walked through the door on second level to the prison and pit.
+I walked through the door on the second level to the prison and pit.
 Steps led downwards to the pit, a concealed room with no windows.
-There’s a light on now, but back in the days it was pitch black.
+There’s a light you can switch on now, but back in the days it was pitch black.
 If you’re brave to explore further you’ll see the castle’s cave spiders!

 Next it was up the spiral stairs to the third level, the Great Upper Hall.
 I loved going to the top.
 It is thought that this part of the castle was used by the king and his family.

 I looked out of the west window and I could see the Isle of Arran.
 This castle has spectacular 360 views!
 It would have looked so different all those centuries ago.

 On a clear day, to the east, you can see Loudoun Hill near Darvel.